-Having safely returned from Het Gooi, the Shallow Man paid a visit to an exclusive HiFi store to look at upgrading his state -of -the -art home entertainment system.
+Having safely returned from Het Gooi, the Shallow Man paid a visit to an exclusive HiFi store to look at upgrading his state-of-the-art home entertainment system.
 The store is so expensive that they offer their customers a glass of champagne on entering.
-They also have private listening rooms where one can listen to various HiFi components in comfort.
-I entered one of the demo rooms and the salesman explained an array of complex and reassuringly expensive gadgetry to me.
-“In front of you, sir, you see a pair of state -of -the -art front speakers.
-In the middle, a pre-amplifier, power amp, Digital Audio Converter and a streamer.”
-Next to all of this equipment, sat in the corner was a dog wearing a gimp mask, and covered in leather.
+They also have private listening rooms where one can comfortably listen to various HiFi components.
+I entered one of the demo rooms, and the salesman explained an array of complex and reassuringly expensive gadgetry to me.
+“In front of you, sir, you see a pair of state-of-the-art front speakers.
+A pre-amplifier, power amp, Digital Audio Converter and a streamer are in the middle.”
+Next to all of this equipment, sat in the corner, was a dog wearing a gimp mask and covered in leather.
 It was chained to one of the amplifiers.

 “What’s that?”
 I asked the salesman.

 A subwoofer is a type of loudspeaker dedicated to reproducing bass frequencies (bass) that are not advisable to have in many Amsterdam apartments due to the volume irritating neighbours.
 This brings me to the subject of today’s post.

 The notoriety and reputation of the Shallow Man for guiding and advising the expat community of the Netherlands has spread far and wide.
 I can barely access my inbox, so full is it from requests for advice from not only people based here but also from those who are about to move to Amsterdam.

 I’m honoured that my advice is well received, regardless of the consequences to my perfectly tailored self.
 Recently, the Shallow Man has received many questions about that fair city to the North of Holland, Amsterdam.
 I’ve been asked: “Shallow Man, I will shortly be moving to Amsterdam, and, while probably not worthy of living in the same neighbourhood as yourself, would at least like some impartial advice on where in Amsterdam I should live.”